elastic/kibana/rfcs/text/0014_api_documentation.md

 ## Export every referenced type

 The docs system handles broken link warnings but to avoid breaking the ci, I suggest we turn this off initially.
-This will mean however, that we may miss situations where we are referencing a type that is not actually exported.
+However, this will mean we may miss situations where we are referencing a type that is not actually exported.
 This will cause a broken link in the docs system

 For example if your index.ts file has: